bash-cli-raspberry-pi

 fg

-So far the post to become expert users of Bash and completely lose the fear.
+That’s it for this post to turn you into expert Bash users and finish losing your fear of it completely.
 There are still many more things to explain, but we will discover them little by little.
-We will frequently use the command line in the Raspberry Pi and Linux tutorials.
-So you know.
-Let’s dive deeper into Bash!
+We will use the command console frequently in the Raspberry Pi and Linux tutorials.
+So now you know.
+Time to delve deeper into Bash!